 Among the extraordinary people in Seattle history who have come here from elsewhere and made our city a better place than it was before, Anne Focke surely deserves high ranking.
 A California native and visual artist, Focke (b.
-1945) traveled northward along the West Coast in pursuit of a formal arts education and arrived in Seattle during the mid-1960s.
+1945) traveled northward along the American West Coast in pursuit of a formal arts education and arrived in Seattle during the mid-1960s.
 After earning an art history degree from the University of Washington in 1967, she founded a local arts organization and gallery space that would become vastly influential during its ten years of existence from 1974 to 1984.
-The organization’s unique name was and/or, and its inaugural exhibit occurred on the date in focus here.
+The organization’s unique name was and/or, and its inaugural exhibition occurred on the date in focus here.

-Located at 1525 10th Avenue in the historic Odd Fellows Temple building on Capitol Hill, and/or was established to provide an alternative space for avant-garde visual art exhibits, musical and spoken word performances, and other experimental art forms that could not be experienced elsewhere within the Pacific Northwest.
+Located at 1525 10th Avenue in the historic Odd Fellows Temple building on Capitol Hill, and/or was established to provide an alternative space for avant-garde visual art exhibitions, musical and spoken word performances, and other experimental art forms that could not be experienced elsewhere within the Pacific Northwest.
 Along with Focke, several other local artists helped establish and/or as an arts collective using money from their own pockets, which gave the new organization crucial creative independence during its first year of operation.
-It would soon attract attention and funding from the National Endowment for the Arts, which allowed it to eventually expand its influence while maintaining its independence.
+It would soon attract attention and resulting funding from the National Endowment for the Arts, which allowed it to eventually expand its influence while maintaining its independence.

 During its brief lifetime, and/or would attract an astounding roster of avant-garde visual artists, musicians, writers, and other such countercultural cognoscenti.
 Noteworthy Seattle-based artists who either exhibited or performed at and/or included Walt Crowley (1947-2007), Paul Dorpat (b.
-1938), Larry Reid (b.
+1938), future Rosco Louie Gallery co-founder Larry Reid (b.
 1953), Elizabeth Sandvig (b.
 1937), Norie Sato (b.
 1949), Michael Spafford (b.
 1935), and Ze Whiz Kidz.
 National touring artists featured there included Kathy Acker (1947-1997), Laurie Anderson (b.
 1947), Philip Glass (b.
-1937), Rem Koolhaus (b.
+1937), future Seattle Public Library architect Rem Koolhaus (b.
 1944), Meredith Monk (b.
 1942), Nam June Paik (1932-2006), and Terry Riley (b.
 1935).